 Prune plums are available in late summer into early fall.

-There are three different classifications of plums: Japanese, European and American.
-Italian plums are a Europen plum and native to the Mediterranean coastal regions of Italy.
+Dried plums have ancient heritage, with origins in Western Asia in an area near the Caucasus Mountains bordering the Caspian Sea.
+The Italian Prune plum, specifically, is native to the Mediterranean coastal regions of Italy.
 They thrive in arid climates where winter time temperatures are cool but not cold and the summer season is long, warm and dry.
 Though plums adapt to a wide variety of growing regions, growing seasons require minimal humidity and rainfall to prevent disease and encourage fruit development.
-Dried plums have ancient heritage, with origins in Western Asia in an area near the Caucasus Mountains bordering the Caspian Sea.

 Recipes that include Italian Prune Plums.
 One is easiest, three is harder.